 For several classes, we bring in outside choreographers to share their love and knowledge with our students.
 If your class is chosen for outside choreography, dates will be available to you at our earliest convenience.
 These choreography sessions are mandatory.
-If you do not attend, your spot in that dance may be replaced by someone else.
+If a dancer misses any portion of a choreography weekend, it will affect the placement in formation as well as placement in classes for next season.
+If the dancer attends the following class not knowing the full choreography missed, they may be excused from the dance altogether.

-Competition Dancers are only allowed to miss a competition class 6 times throughout the year.
+Competition Dancers are only allowed to miss a competition class $\underline{6}$ times throughout the year.
 If a dancer misses 6 or more competition classes, they must meet with their teacher for a private lesson for a fee.
 It is to the teacher's discretion for how long and how many private lessons the dancer must attend.
 If a dancer fails to attend make-up privates and continues to miss classes, the teacher and competition directors may expel them from the dance and/or competition line.

-Tech Classes - dancers are allowed 5 absences in each tech class.
+Tech Classes - dancers are allowed 6 absences in each tech class.
 Tech class may be made up to erase an absence.
 Please see the front desk or email the studio for appropriate make-up times; then checkin at the front desk when doing a make-up.

-Private Lessons - dancers that fail to attend a scheduled private lesson with no previous warning to a teacher, the dancer will still be charged full price for the private lesson missed.
+Private Lessons - dancers that fail to attend a scheduled private lesson without a timely warning to a teacher, the dancer will still be charged full price for the private lesson missed.